 MacLean played on 14 additional teams during his 11-season professional career, including the Cincinnati Mighty Ducks, Lowell Lock Monsters, Philadelphia Phantoms, Providence Bruins, Hartford Wolf Pack, Hershey Bears and Bridgeport Sound Tigers at the AHL level.
 MacLean also represented the Trenton Titans, Reading Royals and South Carolina Stingrays in the ECHL and the Cleveland Lumberjacks, Indianapolis Ice, Michigan K-Wings and Grand Rapids Griffins in the IHL.
 Over his career, MacLean captained three teams, led his team in goals on three occasions (Jacksonville 1997-98, 98-99 and Trenton, 1999-00) and scoring once (Jacksonville, 1997-98).
 The winger finished his playing career with 44 AHL points (21g-23a), 439 ECHL points (224g-215a) and 22 IHL points (15g-7a).

-The Adirondack Thunder are the proud ECHL affiliate of the NHL's Calgary Flames and begin their 2016-17 season on October 22, 2016 at the Glens Falls Civic Center.
-The Thunder enter their second season of ECHL play, following an inaugural season that saw the team advance to the second round of the Kelly Cup Playoffs, the first time since 1994 that an Adirondack team won a playoff series.
+The Adirondack Thunder are the proud members of the ECHL and will begin their 2017-18 season on October 14, 2017 at Cool Insuring Arena.
+The Thunder enter their third season of ECHL play, following two consecutive playoff berths, including reaching second round of the Kelly Cup Playoffs in 2016, the first time since 1994 that an Adirondack team won a playoff series.

 Glens Falls Civic Center